 Common prerequisites for enrolling in EMT training include the equivalent of a high school diploma and proof of cardiopulmonary resuscitation (CPR) certification.
 The American Heart Association (AHA) and the Red Cross offer CPR certification.

-- Take human biology courses in high school.
 To gain a better understanding of the human body, it is recommended that high school students take several courses related to human biology.
 Potential courses may discuss the anatomy of the body and how different bodily systems interact with one another.

 Complete EMT-Basic Training

 Take the NREMT Exam

 The National Registry of Emergency Medical Technicians (NREMT) offers the exam that all EMTs must take to be eligible for licensing in the state of California.
 Upon passing the exam, individuals will be NREMT-certified.
 To take the exam, applicants must have completed a recognized EMT training program and be no younger than 18 years old.
 The exam covers emergency medical services questions, especially questions related to patient care techniques for children and adults.
 Those who successfully pass the exam will be certified for two years.